 Food Services

 Food Services staff keep our communities fed by operating our Dining Halls on campus.
-Food Services can assist you with dietary needs and even have a Registered Dietitian on staff to support students who would like additional guidance or help eating on campus.
-Reach out to the Dietitian at dietitian@dal.ca
+Food Services can assist you with dietary needs to support students who would like additional guidance or help eating on campus.

 Student Conduct Office